Be Careful with My Heart: Rerun

-Be Careful with My Heart currently re-airs for the 10th year anniversary on Kapamilya Channel, Kapamilya Online Live and A2Z on July 18, 2022 on Kapamilya Mornings morning block at 9:00 AM replacing Flower Crew: Dating Agency (while the latter was transferred to Kapamilya Late Nights and replaced by Melting Me Softly).
-On August 8, 2022, the rerun's timeslot was changed to 10:00 AM (same timeslot on its former Saturday Recap block) in exchange with Magandang Buhay.
+Be Careful with My Heart re-aired for its 10th year anniversary celebration on Kapamilya Channel's Kapamilya Mornings programming block, Kapamilya Online Live and A2Z on July 18, 2022 on at 9:00 AM replacing Flower Crew: Dating Agency.
+On August 8, the rerun's timeslot was changed to 10:00 AM (same timeslot on its former Saturday Recap block) in exchange with Magandang Buhay until October 20, 2023.

 Reception

 After ABS-CBN launched exclusive behind-the-scenes channels for Walang Hanggan and Princess and I, Be Careful With My Heart also featured its own exclusive interviews of the cast and crew in the network's website.

 Ratings

-The drama's pilot episode garnered a 15.2% nationwide rating, considerably high for a 'morning' drama, and dominated its competitor, GMA7's Chef Boy Logro: Kusina Master which got 8.8% according to data released by Kantar Media.
+The drama's pilot episode garnered a 15.2% nationwide rating, considerably high for a 'morning' drama, and dominated its competitor, GMA Network's Chef Boy Logro: Kusina Master which got 8.8% according to data released by Kantar Media.
 Be Careful with My Heart premiered strongly on July 9, 2012, on the pre-noontime block, and ended in 2014 with a final rating of 19.6%.
 Be Careful With My Heart's ratings peaked during one of its airings in January 2013, reaching 31.3% nationwide rating, marking the all-time highest rating on daytime Philippine television by any non-sports or non-live show.